hotmeshio/samples-javascript/README.md

 # samples-javascript
 This repo demonstrates the use of HotMesh in a JavaScript environment, providing examples for caching, executing, indexing, and searching transactional workflows.

+The examples are structured to run like unit tests, so as to reveal the full lifecycle of a HotMesh transactional workflow, including: import, design, deploy, activate, execute, shutdown, etc.

-HotMesh includes several modules, one or more of which might be relevant to your particular use case.
-If you're a Temporal developer, already versed in durable workflow concepts, the *Durable* module might be easiest to adopt, given its adherence to the Temporal TypeScript SDK modules and types.
-If you're interested in HTAP solutions, refer to Pluck.
-And if you'd like to know more about HotMesh in general, refer to the section on Distributed Orchestration.
+If you'd like to know more about *HotMesh* in general, refer to the section on Distributed Orchestration.
+If you're a Temporal developer, already versed in durable workflow concepts, the *Durable* module might be easiest to adopt, given its adherence to Temporal's TypeScript SDK.
+And if you're interested in hybrid transactional/analytical (HTAP) solutions, refer to *Pluck*.

 ## Table of Contents
 1. [HotMesh](#hotmesh)